urfdvw/circuitpython-online-ide-2/docs/devlog.md

         ```

 ### Minor Changes
-- Set Vite to not copying the `./public` folder when building single file.
+- Set Vite to avoid copying the `./public` folder when building a single file.

+## Switch to `gh-pages`

+### Changes
+- Removed GitHub Actions as it fails randomly
+- Installed `npm install gh-pages`